ansible-collections/community.mysql/README.md

 ## Contributing

-The content of this collection are made by [people](CONTRIBUTORS) like you.
+The content of this collection is made by [people](CONTRIBUTORS) like you.

 Any kind of contribution is very welcome.